tmpim/kristforge/README.md

 the AUR ([kristforge-bin](https://aur.archlinux.org/packages/kristforge-bin/) or [kristforge-git](https://aur.archlinux.org/packages/kristforge-git/)).

+**Note**: Linux users must acquire the package 'ocl-icd-opencl-dev' for libOpenCL.so.
+Upon installation, libOpenCL.so should be located in '/usr/lib/x86_64-linux-gnu/libOpenCL.so'

 ## Usage

 Kristforge supports both CPU and GPU mining.
 GPU mining is usually faster and more efficient, but modern CPUs can also